Foreclosure Attorney Tips to Stop Foreclosure in South Carolina

 If you’re at risk of losing your home you may be wondering “Can I Stop Home Foreclosure?”

 Bankruptcy can be a powerful tool for people who are behind on their mortgage payments and facing foreclosure.
-When you file, an automatic stay is issued which forces your creditors to immediately stop contacting or conducting any collections actions against you- this means that even if they’re pursuing legal action such as wage garnishment (a common practice), it will now become ineffective because there isn’t enough money coming from anywhere near where we send our wages!
+When you file a bankruptcy, an automatic stay is issued which forces your creditors to immediately stop contacting or conducting any collections actions against you- this means that even if they’re pursuing legal action such as wage garnishment ( SC has very limited wage garnishment), they have to stop.

 Bankruptcy will get rid of most, if not all, of your unsecured debts, which will free up more money for you to be able to attempt to save your home through a Chapter 13, a loan modification, or some other avenue that a local bankruptcy attorney can explain to you.
 Also bankruptcy can be a powerful tool to stop foreclosure to save your home if you have no other options left.

 Chapter 13 bankruptcy allows you to pay off your late mortgage payments, called arrearage, over the course of a repayment plan, which can be as long as five years in some cases.
 You and your attorney have a lot of say in what this payment will be, rather than have the mortgage company force you into something you cannot afford.
 The best part of the payment plan is that you pay the arrearage back with no interest, late fees, or other penalties accruing, which can save you a lot of money over the five year period.
 You will also need to remain current with your future mortgage payments while in the case.
 If you are able to keep up with both payments, you will be able to keep your home and avoid foreclosure.